 May (5) + 2026 (1) = 6

 Folks are struggling, disengaged and sorrowful.
-Choosing to jump in to do our bit, however humble can be part of a grand scheme of protection against harm, where we join, together, gathering each and everyone in a heartfelt canoodle, body and soul.
+Choosing to jump in to do our bit, can be part of a grand scheme of protection against harm.
+Where we join, together, gathering each other in a heartfelt canoodle, our collective fortunes improve.

-In the Tarot this is represented aptly by the notion of the Lovers, a card that speaks to our capacity as humans to select the virtuous when faced with an a mind numbing multitude of decisions:
+In the Tarot this is represented aptly by the notion of the Lovers.
+This card speaks to our capacity as humans to select the virtuous when faced with an a mind numbing multitude of decisions:

-My grandmother, born on the shores of different nation (which was ruled in turn by an entirely different nation), consistently hugged me and my sister at each parting stating if she died now, she’d die happy knowing we were were adored and cherished.
-Her daughter, my mother, continues the practice adding her a chant made special by the Andrew sisters:
+My grandmother, born on the shores of different nation (which was ruled in turn by an entirely different nation), consistently hugged me and my sister each time we parted.
+Each cuddle she’d say that if she died now, she’d die happy knowing we were adored and cherished.
+Her daughter, my mother, continues the practice adding a chant made special by the Andrew sisters:

 “I love you a bushel and a peck